 Before we begin, let's address the elephant in the room.
 Is TA really all that it's cracked up to be?
 Isn’t the fundamental analysis of stocks the key to becoming a successful trader?
 Or, is technical analysis king?
 We'll answer that below.

 Can a trader really predict what a stock is going to do using TA patterns and using technical analysis tools?

-Let’s begin by stressing that no matter how much technical analysis basics research that someone does, there is absolutely no way that anyone can predict what a stock is going to do.
-You can only predict what is probable to happen, based on the indicators, and then trade what is happening.
+Let’s begin by stressing that no matter how much technical analysis basics research that someone does, there’s absolutely no way anyone can predict what a stock is going to do.
+You can only predict what’s probable to happen, based on the indicators.
+Then trade what’s happening.
 Anyone that tells you otherwise is lying to you.
 Or perhaps, they might have some insider trading knowledge which is illegal.

 All it takes is one trader to completely change the movement of a stock.
 We call this the butterfly effect.
 It could be a major seller that pops up when bulls are rushing in.
 Or a major buyer when everyone is selling.
 Because the market is made up of supply, demand, and the chaos of one vs the other...the market is NOT 100% predictable.
 But...there is hope...